lakshmankumar12/rubik_notes/readme.md

 # The other standard move.

 * Same as regular until yellow cross (FRU-RUF)
-* Now instead of targeting yellow-face, make sure the yellow edges are rightly in place with their color
+* Now instead of targeting yellow-face, make sure the yellow (middle) edges are rightly in place with their color
     * you either have it all aligned or 2 adjacents ones are okay and other two aren't.
 No other possibility.
     * Keep the 2 aligned on R and B sides and do R-U-R'-U-R-U2-R'
     * This will align all yellow edges